What we are working on

 The governance gaps associated with globalisation and international business activities give rise to a need to find more effective ways to ensure that human rights, adequate labour standards and environmental protection are recognised within global supply chains.
 In recent years international efforts to fight modern slavery, forced labour and human trafficking have increased and involve both public actors and private corporations.

-Research in this area includes work on legal mechanisms through which to address supply chain challenges, the implications and operationalisation of the UN Guiding Principles on Business and Human Rights in supply chains and the development of effective processes for monitoring supply chain conditions and addressing grievances.
-Our research focuses on the normative developments to protect human rights from modern slavery, forced labour and human trafficking, especially in the framework of the application of the California Transparency Act (USA) and the Modern Slavery Act (UK).
+Research in this area includes work on legal mechanisms through which to address supply chain challenges, the implications and operationalisation of the UN Guiding Principles on Business and Human Rights in supply chains, exercising corporate human rights due diligence and effectively disclosing such efforts through non-financial reporting frameworks and the development of effective monitoring supply chain conditions and addressing grievances.
+Our research focuses on the normative developments to protect human rights from modern slavery, forced labour and human trafficking, especially in the framework of the application of the Modern Slavery Act (UK).
 We are working with public bodies and private companies to guide and support them to draft their Modern Slavery Transparency in the Supply Chain Statement through our training and consultancy services.
 For our work on Modern Slavery and Public Procurement click here.

 The standard of corporate human rights due diligence has become central to the definition of the corporate responsibility to respect human rights.
 The normative development of this standard is taking place, among others, within the framework of the national and international efforts to regulate conflict minerals and break the link between mining and financing of illegal armed groups.
 Our work has explored this regulation and its impact on the development of due diligence requirements and practice.
 We have also focused more generally on the interactions between conflict (widely understood as social conflict, including armed conflict), business and human rights and are part of a leading network on the topic, the Network on Business, Conflict and Human Rights.
 We are also part of CEIDA, a network on CSR in Extractive Industries in Developing Areas, lead by the Institute for Social Innovation, ESADE (Barcelona).